corewar/corewar.io/docs/redcode/preprocessor.md

 ## FOR

-**NOTE this feature is only partially implemented within corewar.io - FOR loops can be used but loop variables are not yet supported**
+**NOTE this feature is only partially implemented within corewar.io - FOR loops can be used but nested FOR loops and label references are not yet supported**

-FOR blocks cause the redcode contained within to be output by the parser multiple times.
+`FOR` blocks cause the redcode contained within to be output by the parser multiple times.
 This saves the author from manually duplicating a line of code and is useful for introducing padding within your warrior's source code.

-The FOR block is used as shown in the following example:
+The `FOR` block is used as shown in the following example:

 ```redcode
 FOR 10
 dat.f $1, $2
 ROF
 ```
+In this example, `FOR` begins the `FOR` block.
+The number `10` indicates that the contents of the `FOR` block should be repeated ten times.
+Next the instruction to be duplicated is included.
+Finally, the `FOR` block is terminated using the `ROF` keyword.

 The above redcode will be parsed to produce the following output: